 - Exceptional: 800+

-As of April 2017, the average national FICO® score was 700 — the highest the average had ever been, according to FICO.
+In September 2019, the average national FICO® score was 706, according to FICO.
 But people with credit scores in the fair to poor ranges (i.e., credit scores less than 670) may have trouble getting approved for some types of loans.

 People can have bad credit for many different reasons.
 For example, if you miss payments, max out your credit cards or have derogatory marks on your credit reports, such as a bankruptcy or a foreclosure, your credit scores could drop.What factors affect your credit scores?

 Lenders can have their own cutoff credit scores.
 If your scores fall below this cutoff, the lender may be less likely to approve you for a loan.
 But if your scores are above that mark, the lender may be more likely to open up your credit reports to see your credit history.
-The lender may then factor in other things, like your debt-to-income ratio, to decide whether to offer you a loan and at what interest rate.
+The lender may then factor in other things, like your debt-to-income ratio, to decide whether to offer you a loan and at what interest rate (here’s how to calculate your debt-to-income ratio).

 Different types of lenders can have different score requirements for various types of financial products.
 For example, to get an FHA mortgage with the lowest down payment requirement (3.5%), you’ll need credit scores of 580 or better.
 Financial institutions like banks or credit unions might want you to have credit scores in the 600s to get a conventional mortgage.

-Some may think that their low credit scores mean their only option is to use alternative types of loans, such as payday or a car title loans.
-These short-term loans typically don’t require a credit check, which could make them appear attractive if you think you won’t qualify for a traditional personal loan or credit card.
+You may think that low credit scores mean your only option is to use an alternative type of loan, like payday or a car title loans.
+These short-term loans typically don’t require a credit check, which could make them appear attractive if you don’t think you’ll qualify for a traditional personal loan or credit card.

 But these types of loans can be extremely expensive in the long run.